Individual Mississippi districts decide policy regarding accepting homeschool grades and credits for students returning to public schools.

 Regulation

+Mississippi offers one option for homeschooling.
 Parents in Mississippi who wish to homeschool their children between the ages of 6 to 17 must fill out a form with their local school attendance officer in September of each year.
 Parents are advised to review the Mississippi standards and create and maintain a portfolio of work, assessments, and a log of books and materials used for instruction.
-Otherwise, there are few specific curricular or instructional requirements.
+Otherwise, there are few specific instructional requirements.
+There are no requirements for educator qualifications, testing, subjects, or minimum instruction hours.

 Mississippi provides no access for any nonpublic students to sports, extracurriculars, or courses offered in the local public schools.
 Access to special needs services is also restricted.